Jothin-kumar/jothin-kumar.github.io/README.md

 ![Most used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Jothin-kumar&theme=radical)
 ![My streak](https://github-readme-streak-stats.herokuapp.com/?user=Jothin-kumar&theme=dark)
 ## My projects
 I ❤️ opensource softwares!
-I've been doing some with the hope that someone will find it useful :-) Here are some of them:
+I've been doing some with the hope that someone will find it useful :-) Please do show your support by starring it!
+Here are some of them:
  - [Geometry-app](/Geometry-app)
  - [Lines-of-code](/lines-of-code)